JMOrbegoso/Dotfiles-for-Windows-11/README.md

 # Dotfiles for Microsoft Windows 11

-Dotfiles script to setup a development environment in Microsoft Windows 11.
+Repeatable, reboot resilient Dotfiles script to setup a development environment in Microsoft Windows 11.

 ## Usage